Reading Interventionist

 Key responsibilities

-Take ownership of outcomes for grades 3–8—quantifiable improvements in fluency and comprehension—through personalized virtual interventions and motivational guidance that strengthens confidence.
+Take ownership of outcomes for grades 3–8—quantifiable improvements in fluency and comprehension—by providing tailored virtual interventions and motivation guidance that fosters confidence.

 Candidate requirements